crums-io/merkle-tree/README.md

 ## Design Goals

-A easy-to-understand, fast, tamper-proof API for building, navigating Merkle tree structures.
+An easy-to-understand, fast, tamper-proof API for building, navigating Merkle tree structures.
 Support for Merkle tree proofs (of existence) and serialization (in progress).